IntelRealSense/librealsense/doc/installation.md

 ---

-# Windows 8.1 Installation
+# Windows 8.1 & Windows 10 Installation

-librealsense should compile out of the box with Visual Studio 2013 Release 5.
+librealsense should compile out of the box with Visual Studio 2013 Release 5, both Professional and Community editions.
 Particular C++11 features are known to be incompatible with earlier VS2013 releases due to internal compiler errors.
-GLFW is provided in the solution as a NuGet package.

-librealsense has not been tested with Visual Studio Community Edition.